aerospike/aerospike-terraform-aws-eks/README.md

 cd aerospike-terraform-aws-eks
 ```

+## Customizing the Blueprint Configuration (Optional)
+You can customize this blueprint by providing your own values in a `terraform.tfvars` file placed in the root of the repository.

+Terraform will automatically pick up this file when you run the `install.sh` script, no extra configuration is needed.

+Here’s a [sample terraform.tfvars](terraform.tfvars.example) you can use as a starting point.
+Rename this file to `terraform.tfvars` and update values before running the install script.

+## Run the Installation Script
-Then, run the `install.sh` script, and enter the region name when prompted (i.e. `eu-west-1`):
+Make the install script executable and run it.
+Enter the region name when prompted (i.e. `eu-west-1`):

 ```
 chmod +x install.sh
 ./install.sh
 ```

 The script will deploy all the resources using Terraform.
 The Terraform template creates an EKS cluster with the AKO controller, along with an Aerospike cluster.
 This will take around 20 to 25 minutes.

-When it's done, you need to create the `aerospike-secret` that the blueprint is using to access the [`features.conf`](https://aerospike.com/docs/server/operations/configure/feature-key) file to validate your Aerospike license.
-So, make sure you have a valid `features.conf` file, then run the following command:
+## Connecting to the EKS cluster
+To connect to your Aerospike EKS cluster using kubectl, run the following command:

 ```
-kubectl create secret generic aerospike-secret --from-file=<path to features.conf> -n aerospike
+aws eks --region <your-region> update-kubeconfig --name <your-cluster-name>
 ```
+- Replace `<your-region>` with the region you deployed the cluster to (e.g., us-west-2).
+- Replace `<your-cluster-name>` with the value of the `name` variable defined in your variables.tf or *.auto.tfvars file.

+## Verify Aerospike Cluster Deployment

 To confirm that the Aerospike cluster has been created, check the status of the pods running this command: